 Caroline Bergvall is a writer of French-Norwegian origins based in London.
-She works across artforms, media and languages; her projects alternate between books, audio pieces, collaborative performances and language installations.
-Her publications include Drift (recipient of the Cholmondeley Award for Poetry), Meddle English: New and Selected Texts (recently translated into the French: L’Anglais mêlé), and Fig. Recent group shows/festivals: Fundacio Tapiès (Barcelona), Theatre du Grütli (Geneva), The Serpentine Gallery (London), MOMA (NY), DIA Arts Foundation (NY), and Tate Modern (London).
-Recently completed a performance version of Drift, which toured Europe in 2014-2105.
-Director of the Performance Writing program at Dartington College of Arts (1995–2000), co-Chair MFA in Writing, Bard College (2005–2007), and recent guest faculty at Naropa University.
-The Judith E. Wilson Fellow in Poetry and Drama at the University of Cambridge (2012–2013).
-Currently a Visiting Professor in Medieval Studies at King’s College London, Caroline Bergvall was awarded the inaugural Prix Littéraire Bernard Heidsieck – Centre Pompidou in September 2017.
+She works across art-forms, media and languages; outputs alternate between books, collaborative performances and language installations.
+Award winning poet and performer, her publications include Drift (recipient of the Cholmondeley Award for Poetry 2017), Meddle English: New and Selected Texts (recently translated into the French: L’Anglais Mêlé), and the DVD Ghost Pieces: five language-based installations (2010).
+She is the first recipient of the art literary prize Prix Littéraire Bernard Heidsieck-Centre Pompidou, Paris (2017).
+Recent works and commissions include: Documenta14 (Kassel), John Hansard Gallery (Southampton), Dublin International Literature Festival, The Whitstable Biennale (UK), Palais de Tokyo (Paris), ICA (Portland), The Jewish Museum (Munich), Fundacio Tapiès (Barcelona), Festival de la Batie (Geneva), The Serpentine Gallery (London), MOMA (NY), Tate Modern (London).
+Her touring work Ragadawn (2016-2020) is an outdoor sunrise performance for spoken voice, soprano and a dawn chorus of voices in multiple minoritarian languages (with vocal work by British composer Gavin Bryars).
+She has been the director of the interdisciplinary program Performance Writing at Dartington College of Arts (1995–2000), co-Chair of the MFA in Writing, Bard College (2005–2007), Whitechapel Gallery Writer-in-Residence (2014), Collaborative Fellow, University of Chicago (w/ Jen Scappettone & Judd Morrissey, 2016), recent guest faculty at Naropa University, and the Judith E. Wilson Fellow in Poetry and Drama at the University of Cambridge (2012–2013).
+Caroline is currently a Visiting Professor in Medieval Studies at King’s College London.